-See Section 7 and Section 9 of the SMCWPPP FY 15-16 Annual Report for a description of activities conducted at Countywide level.
+See Section 7 and Section 9 of the SMCWPPP FY 17-18 Annual Report for a description of activities conducted at Countywide level.

 The City routinely handed out and displayed promotional materials provided by the SMCWPPP such as brochures, information cards, and giveaways.
+Materials were available at City Hall, Library, and Recreation Center.